-Quite recently, we started selling Monocure3D Rapid resins.
+Recently, Monocure3D Rapid resins were delivered to our Test Lab.
 We have tested the resin and are ready to share our impressions and results.

-Monocure3D is a manufacturing company based in Sydney.
-Has 30 years of experience in the development and manufacture of UV curing products primarily for offset and 3D printing.
-Despite the fact that in Russia this brand is not so widespread, Monocure3D has a large army of fans around the world.
+Monocure3D is a manufacturing company based in Sydney, Australia.
+The company has 30 years of experience in the development and manufacture of UV curing products, primarily for offset and 3D printing.
+This company has a large army of 3D printing fans around the world.

 - The shrinkage declared by the manufacturer is very small, approximately 0.5%.

 - The hardness of the already “dosed-up” resin is 70D Shore.
-In terms of hardness, it resembles Wanhao or Fun To Do Industrial resin.
+In terms of hardness, it is similar to Wanhao or Fun To Do Industrial resin.

 - Sufficiently rich color palette.
 The resin is available in black, gray, blue, red and white.
 There is also a transparent resin.

 For the tests, we took a blue Monocure3D Rapid resin.

 The resin is translucent with a beautiful deep blue color.

 Monocure3D Rapid Resin practically does not smell.
 This is a very big plus.
 Many resins we’ve tested before have a rather pronounced odor, and it was not comfortable working with them in a small room.
 With Monocure3D, you can work with closed windows, periodically airing the room.